 Our ability to attract and retain riders depends in part on the ease and reliability of our products and services, including our ability to provide high-quality support.
 Users on our platform depend on our support organization to resolve any issues relating to our products or services, such as being overcharged for a ride, reporting a safety incident, discovering a damaged vehicle or having difficulty locating a vehicle.
 Our ability to provide effective and timely support largely depends on our ability to attract and retain service providers who are qualified to support users and sufficiently knowledgeable regarding our products and services.
-As we expand our geographic reach, vehicle fleet and mobility sharing platforms, we will face challenges related to providing quality support services at scale.
-Any failure to provide efficient user support, or a market perception that we do not maintain high-quality support, could adversely affect our reputation, brand, business, financial condition, and results of operations.
+As we expand our geographic reach, vehicle fleet and mobility sharing platforms, we will face challenges related to providing quality support, could adversely affect our reputation, brand, business, financial condition, and results of operations.